All Tutorials/X-Wing Technique

 advanced

-A powerful pattern based on two rows and two columns
+A powerful fish pattern using two rows and two columns to eliminate candidates

 Understanding the Concept

-A candidate appears exactly twice in two different rows, and these four occurrences form a rectangle.
+An X-Wing forms when a candidate digit appears exactly twice in two different rows, and those four cells line up on the same two columns, forming a rectangle.

-Named "X-Wing" because connecting the corners forms an X pattern.
+Named "X-Wing" because connecting the four corners diagonally draws an X.

 Examples